hyperhyperspace/hhs3-ts/modules/dag/README.md

 # DAG

 A module for using an append-only DAG as a hash-linked history log.
-The DAG supports indexing to provide fast analysis of forks / merges.
+The DAG supports indexing to provide fast analysis of forks / merges and minimal cover finding.

 The module uses two storage interfaces: one for the DAG entries, and another for storing the index.
 Three indexing algorithms are supported: flat (naive, used as a testing baseline), a topological index (a simple, well known algorithm), and a new multi-level indexing algorithm (faster, scales logarithmically over long branches by using progressively smaller projections of the DAG for the search).